kuhchung/kuhchung.github.io/pages/hunters-notes/Deviljho.md

 Bring drugged meat and tinged meat.
 Bring Large Barrel Bomb+s.

-Deviljho rarely (almost never?) has two consecutive 90 degree turns in its moveset, like the Raths or Qurupeco.
-When he *does* do it, he is heading for some spiked meat.
+Deviljho rarely (never?) has two consecutive 90 degree turns in its moveset, like the Raths or Qurupeco.
+But when he *does* do it, he is heading for some spiked meat.
 Do not stagger him out of it!

 If you *do* stagger him out of it, either on his way to eating or in the process of eating, he will never go for that meat again.